kaiserls/NumSim/README.md

 You need gcc, libvtk and cmake to compile and build this project succesfully.
 Executing ``` cd build && cmake .. & make -j && make install ``` in the main project folder compiles the sources and copys the executable to the build directory.

+The first time the command above will fail, because there is no build  directory.
+Simply enter ``` mkdir build ``` to create the directory.

 ## Usage

 - Run the programm: ``` ./numsim ../ini/your_szenario.txt ```